ADirin/Sep1_Imp_2025/Week4/Home Assignment /laskin.md

 2. **Run the Test:**
 - Right-click on the TemperatureConverterTest class and select Run 'TemperatureConverterTest'.
-- The test will fail since the TemperatureConverter class doesn't exist yet.

 ### Step 4: Add More Tests
-Following TDD, we will now write more tests for other functionalities.

 1. Test for Celsius to Fahrenheit:
 - Add the following test to the TemperatureConverterTest class: